 From hacking and phishing to malware, cybercriminals employ a variety of methods to hijack user accounts.
 Google's Stephan Micklitz and Tadek Pietraszek make sure that they don’t succeed.

 Mr. Pietraszek, you and your team are responsible for keeping user accounts secure.
 How do you prevent hackers from gaining access?

 Tadek Pietraszek, Principal Software Engineer for user account security: First of all, it’s important that we’re able to detect the initial attack.
 We use more than a hundred variables to identify suspicious activity.
-Suppose you live in Germany, very rarely travel abroad, and someone tries to access your account from another country – that sets off alarms.
+Suppose you live in Germany, very rarely travel abroad and someone tries to access your account from another country – that sets off alarm bells.